moderntribe/moose-resources/plugins/tribe-migration/README.md

 ## Installation

 - Copy the plugin to the `wp-content/plugins` directory of your WordPress installation.
+- Run `composer install` in the plugin directory.
 - Activate the plugin through the WordPress admin interface.
 - Add the following to your environment file:
   ```php